ccollicutt/spring-cloud-gateway-learning-center/workshop/content/api-gateway-overview.md

 * The number of requests/round-trips is reduced
 * It simplifies the client implementation by moving the aggregation logic into the API gateway
 * Allows centralization of cross-cutting concerns

+### Some Issues Developers Tell Us About Traditional API Gateways

+* Hard to deliver many micro-gateways, e.g. per business application
+* Difficult version control for fast moving code/developers
+* Difficult 'self-service' developer model
+* Developers typically don't want to touch API gateway configuration, often due to IT ticket fatigue
+* Hard to integrate into the Software Development Life Cycle
+* Complex to implement a federated micro-api strategy, as opposed to a centralized model
+* Challenging to relegate certain central GW functions to downstream micro-gateways